 Hearing aids are technologically superior to all other devices that amplify sound because they are made with more advanced features.
 For example, they are able to reduce ambient noise and provide depth perception in order to increase speech intelligibility in noisy environments, They have quality-of-life features such as streaming calls from your phone or television.

 The benefits that hearing aids bring is being backed by an industry that spends hundreds of millions of dollars each year to make improvements in research and development to improve how they perform, and stand behind them with local warranty, service and support.

 Who is looking after your needs?

 Companies with PSAP/OTC/online devices are not required to have a professional provide services to you.
-On the other hand, hearing clinics employ professionals that have completed several years of post-secondary education, and are licensed in the jurisdiction that they practice.
+On the other hand, hearing clinics that provide prescription hearing aids employ hearing healthcare professionals that have completed several years of post-secondary education, and are licensed in the jurisdiction that they practice.

 When thinking about hearing aids, you want to be sure that you are receiving the best care possible by someone who is qualified to look after your needs.